Protecting Employers Against Race Discrimination Claims

 Disparate-impact discrimination occurs when a company policy discriminates against or has a significant negative impact on a particular race or protected group.

-Let Us Protect Your Company
+Helping You Protect Your Company

 While attorney Hamilton believes in the rights of employees, she also strongly believes that good employers try to do everything possible to discourage discrimination.
 Therefore, when a claim of discrimination is brought against a business, she works with the business owners to thoroughly investigate and defend against the allegations, and she makes necessary adjustments to company policies to avoid future incidents.

-At Hamilton Law Firm, P.C., Ayesha understands what you’re going through.
+At Hamilton Law Firm PC, Ayesha understands what you’re going through.
 She understands your confusion, frustrations and desire to see the problem resolved.
 When you retain her services, she will stand as your advocate and knowledgeable counsel until the end.